why stop the mine?

 Grass Valley gets an “F” for air quality today.
 The mine will make it worse with escaped dust from continuous rock crushing, loading, hauling, unloading, spreading, and compacting.
 With chronic lung disease deaths already at twice the state average, we can't afford any more.

 While Rise Gold shareholders profit, the local community gets little.
-The few jobs gained are offset by big risks for tourism, high tech businesses, wells, and 10’s of millions lost in property values.
+The few jobs gained are offset by big quality of life impacts for local homeowners, risks for tourism and industry, and 10’s of millions lost in property values.